doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

     return self.class_summary
 ```

 First, we separate the classes in the training data set.
-Then, calculate the mean and standard deviation for each class, as well as the prior probability of the class: `len(feature_values)/len(X)`.
+Then, calculate the mean and standard deviation for each class and the prior probability of the class: `len(feature_values)/len(X)`.

 ### 6. Predict

 To predict a class, we have to calculate the posterior probability for each one.
-The class with the greatest posterior probability will be the predicted class.
+The class with the highest posterior probability will be the predicted class.
 The posterior probability is the joint probability divided by the marginal probability.
-The marginal probability, or the denominator, is the total joint probability of all classess, and will be the same across all classes.
-We need the class with the greatest posterior probability, which means it will be the one with greatest joint probability.
+The marginal probability, or the denominator, is the total joint probability of all classes and will be the same across all classes.
+We need the class with the highest posterior probability, which means it will be the greatest joint probability.

 **Joint probability**
-Joint probability is the numerator of the fraction used to calculate the posterior probability.
+The joint probability is the numerator of the fraction used to calculate the posterior probability.
 Having multiple features, the joint probability is:

 ![joint_proba](https://bit.ly/2YAIUhJ)